The Strange Oeuvre of Coffin Joe, Part 1

 Collecting José Mojica Marins movies can be almost as weird and confusing as the films themselves.
 You'll find yourself encountering unreleased films, double-dips, alternate aspect ratios and untranslated imports.
 It's as frustrating as it is fun.
 Marins is a Brazillian exploitation director best known for his iconic horror character Zé do Caixão, or Coffin Joe to us English speakers.
 His work practically defines the concept "not for everyone," but if you're of the right mindset, there's a lot to be appreciated in his ambitious films, especially the Coffin Joe titles.
 When you get past those, you're really putting on your "I Am a Curiosity Seeker" hat.

-His films are primarily available in three main DVD collections (though there's more, and we'll get to them, too).
+His films have been primarily available in three main DVD collections.
 The Coffin Joe Trilogy from Fantoma came out first in 2002, after their success and notoriety via a series of VHS tapes from Something Weird.
 The titles were all sold separately or available together in a pretty wicked awesome coffin-shaped boxed set.
 Each DVD also came with a cool, reprint of a Coffin Joe comic book, and you got a bonus fourth if you got the coffin set.
 It's now long out of print, but was reissued in Australia in 2011 with the same transfers and extras, minus only the coffin box and comic books.

-And now in 2017, we have Synapse's The Coffin Joe Trilogy, which features the original two Coffin Joe films, plus his 2008 comeback, Embodiment of Evil, as opposed to the Fantoma set, which included Awakening Of the Beast as its third entry.
+In 2017, we got Synapse's The Coffin Joe Trilogy, which features the original two Coffin Joe films, plus his 2008 comeback, Embodiment of Evil, as opposed to the Fantoma set, which included Awakening Of the Beast as its third entry.
 It also has more extras that the Fantoma set, much of which comes from the Cinemagia box.
 Though fan hopes that they'd add subtitles to all the wonderful features there that lacked subtitles are mostly dashed; Synapse did at least do a little something.
 But more on all the specifics as we come to them.

 At Midnight I'll Take Your Soul is the debut of Coffin Joe from 1963, the first of the trilogy.
 Here we're introduced to the evil undertaker (played by Marins himself) who keeps a small village under his thumb and is determined to find the perfect mate to give him a heir.
 He defies God by eating lamb on Good Friday and screaming monologues at the sky, treats people terribly, kidnaps potential concubines and even murders those who oppose him.
 It's a weird and original story, and Joe is a fantastic character.
 Opposed to those great elements are a low budget and non-professional filmmaking techniques as Brazil really didn't have a film industry.
 The flaws will drive most people far away from these films, but those remaining will have a huge grin on their face.
 This is something wild.

 The original Fantoma set boasted of their 1.66:1 widescreen transfer from the 35mm negative and supervised by Marins himself.
 Unfortunately, the discs are non-anamorphic, but I guess with 1.66 you can just about get away with that; but they're still going to look window-boxed on your widescreen TVs.
+Especially when, as in this case, it's really 1.53:1.
 I'm sure they look heaps better than the old video tapes, but they still look soft and dirty and sound hissy.
-I imagine the condition of the original elements have a lot to do with that.
 Anyway, the Cinemagia transfer looks almost identical, but a bit brighter and softer.
 And as we can see the Anchor Bay set is very different, being both unmatted at about 1.25:1, and... yellow.
 The Synapse is fullscreen but at a more traditional 1.33:1 and without the yellow tinting.
 It has deeper blacks, like the Fantoma (as opposed to the faded Cinemagia), and it also seems to have been a bit cleaned up - note the absence of most of the dust and dirt in the sky - but possibly at the cost of smoothing some grain.
 That may be why Syanpse opted to make these DVD only, where the grain doesn't really bear out no matter what you do, anyway.

 Extras-wise, the Fantoma disc has an insightful ten minute interview with Marins as its main feature.
 It's also got trailers for all three films in the set, the comic book (which is a seriously high quality, 35 page reproduction of an original Coffin Joe story - don't underestimate these bad boys), and an insert with notes from his biographer.
 Anchor Bay has... nothing.